 The neighborhood still maintains some of its historical character as the home of the LGBTQ community.
 The vibrant nightlife still includes plenty of drag shows, and the gritty dive bars haven’t all disappeared just yet.
 They’re now accompanied by chic bistros and wine bars, too.

 Mid-Market was already given the moniker of “up and coming” back in 2017.
-A slew of new high rise apartment buildings were approved, making the home of Twitter headquarters look suddenly more appealing.
-Tech employees have brought a whole new energy to the area.
+A slew of new high-rise apartment buildings was approved, making the home of Twitter headquarters look suddenly more appealing.
+Tech employees have brought whole new energy to the area.
 Even still, the neighborhood is not without its character.
 The upgrade is still underway, so this neighborhood might be more appealing to an artistic crowd looking for culture and quirk.

 Prepare yourself for a pretty classic San Francisco experience in Nob Hill, including learning how to park on steep hills and building your leg strength if you choose to bike.
 There’s plenty of public transit so you don’t need to plan to drive much; this neighborhood is a true beauty.
 Just about every apartment has a stunning view of the city, but they come with steep hills in every direction.

 Part of the draw here is the abundance of rental properties in an affordable price range.
-Rent controlled options as well as sheer density of apartment and condo buildings means there’s usually something available, so many choose to rent long-term.
+Rent-controlled options as well as the sheer density of apartment and condo buildings means there’s usually something available, so many choose to rent long-term.
 The neighborhood still holds on to some of San Fran’s culture too, with both high-end eateries and cozy hole-in-the-wall spots to grab a Friday night drink.